ahansenlab/AbsLoopQuant_analysis_code/README.md

 #### Process pairs to mcool (process_pairs_to_mcool.py)

-This script takes deduplicated pairs in .pairs format, downsamples trans pairs to achieve a desired cis/trans ratio (if necessary), doubles read counts in heterozygous regions (if necessary), and produces an output .mcool file containing the balanced Micro-C contact matrix at various resolutions.
+This Python script takes deduplicated pairs in .pairs format, downsamples trans pairs to achieve a desired cis/trans ratio (if necessary), doubles read counts in heterozygous regions (if necessary), and produces an output .mcool file containing the balanced Micro-C contact matrix at various resolutions.

 Example usage:
 ```